Teelovesdata/Customer-Retention-Analysis/README.md

 # Customer-Retention-Analysis
-This repository contains visualisations of ey metrics such as churn rate, tenure distribution, ARPU, and payment preferences in a customer retention dataset.
+This repository contains visualisations of key metrics such as churn rate, tenure distribution, ARPU, and payment preferences in a customer retention dataset.
 Python libraries used : Matplotlib and Seaborn.